Positive Change through Personal Involvement

 The Pittsburgh Promise promotes the reform of urban schools so that young people are prepared for successful and meaningful lives.
 Their goal is to send all eligible Pittsburgh youth to college or trade school with a scholarship.
-American Textile’s support of the Pittsburgh Promise supports these scholarships, sending multiple Pittsburgh youth college each year.
+American Textile’s support of the Pittsburgh Promise supports these scholarships.

 Children’s Hospital of Pittsburgh of UPMC provides quality pediatric care to children in the Pittsburgh region and beyond.
 American Textile’s donation helped complete their new distraction therapy rooms.
 Distraction therapy prevents patient anxiety and reduces the need for sedation, which ultimately improves patient care and safety, and reduces wait times for children in need of important health and medical procedures.

 The UPMC Hillman Cancer Center is a world-class cancer center.
-To help comfort those battling cancer, American Textile has support UPMC Hillman with product and financial donations.
-We believe firmly in supporting the hospital and its mission of providing compassionate care to cancer patients.
+To help comfort those battling cancer, American Textile supports UPMC Hillman with product and financial donations to support its mission of providing compassionate care.

-American Textile Company supports great organizations everywhere we have a workforce.
+American Textile Company supports organizations everywhere we have a workforce.
 In El Salvador, the Sagrera Palomo Foundation is a non-profit contributing to education.
-American Textile provides assistance to the foundation’s meals program.
-Since 2009, almost two million meals have been served to students at school every day because of our contributions.
+American Textile Company provides assistance to the foundation’s meals program, providing over two million meals to students at school.

-American Textile Company supports the Greater Pittsburgh Community Food Bank’s mission to feed people in need and mobilize the community to eliminate hunger.
-American Textile employees help pack food to lend a helping hand when the food bank is preparing to send food to the community.
+American Textile Company supports the Greater Pittsburgh Community Food Bank’s mission to feed those in need and mobilize the community to eliminate hunger.
+Our employees lend a helping hand in the Food Bank’s efforts.

 Since 2011, American Textile Company has been a significant employer in Tifton, Ga.
-Our support of the Tiftarea YMCA financed a new outdoor walking track, exercise area, and picnic pavilion.
+Our support of the Tifton area YMCA financed a new outdoor walking track, exercise area, and picnic pavilion.
 Children and adults are all able to utilize the new facility for exercise and recreation.